smashtestio/smashtest/README.md

 [Smashtest](https://smashtest.io) is an open-source tool and language for rapidly generating tests.

-Greatly speed up your automated testing by writing tests in a tree-like format.
+Greatly speed up your web automated testing by writing tests in a tree-like format.

 Trees represent how we think when we're testing.
 They allow us to list all the permutations that branch off from any given point.